OASTEM/2015RoboRIO/README.md

-Guys you have to have a readme
+Welcome to OASTEM's 2015 RoboRIO Tests!